WheatleyTheCore/Mask-Detector/README.md

 # Mask-Detector
 A mask detector built as a final project for AP Computer Science A.

+## Compilation
+### dependencies
+This project requires that both CMake and OpenCV are installed on your system.

+### On Linux
+Run "install.sh" in the project's root directory.
+Then, you can run the executable in the build directory

+### On Windows
+You will need to use the CMake application to compile.

 ## Project Requirements
 - use variables
 - use methods